lexica/web-lexica/README.md

 ## News

+### Android App Support/Language Settings

+It's been a while, but development has resumed on `web-lexica` with two new features:

+- Android App support
+- Language Setting

+#### Language Setting

+You can now explicitly set your preferred language in the preferences menu!
+This is a small update, but I'm sure that it will be helpful for you if your preferred language was not automatically chosen.

+Again, many thanks to those who continue to provide translations via Weblate!

+#### Android App Support

+This is a minor feature, but if you've been annoyed that your friends continue to send `web-lexica` game links instead of app links, you will enjoy this: There is now the option to open the `Lexica` app when you open a shared multiplayer game.

+You can also choose to always open shared games in the `Lexica` app, however, due to safety reasons, most browsers will not allow a web page to open an app without some sort of user input, so, as a good second option, you will now be presented with a big button to open the shared game in the `Lexica` app.

 ### Translations working again!

 Sorry for the lack of updates on the locked weblate translations.
 A few settings needed to be adjusted, and now Weblate translations are truely implemented.
 We apreciate the community support!